 Catholic bishop quits over 'shame'

-A Catholic bishop has resigned from his post, claiming to have brought "shame" on his diocese and the church.
+A Catholic bishop was apologising to churchgoers today after he resigned from his post, claiming to have brought "shame" on his diocese and the church.

-The statement, which will be read in all churches of the diocese this weekend, said: "I am sorry to confess that, going back some years, I have been unfaithful to my promises as a Catholic priest.
+The statement, which was being read in all churches of the diocese this weekend, said: "I am sorry to confess that, going back some years, I have been unfaithful to my promises as a Catholic priest.

 "I would like to reassure you that my actions were not illegal and did not involve minors.